yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 - does not type check
 - List[NonEmpty]
 - List[Empty]
 - List[IntSet]  (Correct.
-T can be any supertype of NonEmpty and elem must have a type of this supertype.
-Since Empty is not a supertype NoneEmpty, type inference will choose the next higher type for U, IntSet)
+U can be any supertype of NonEmpty and elem must have a type of this supertype.
+Since Empty is not a supertype NonEmpty, type inference will choose the next higher type for U, IntSet)
 - List[Any]

 ---